 Treatment with DAAs offers the opportunity to clear HCV either before transplantation (preventing recurrence) or after transplantation (treating recurrence).
 Where possible, treatment should be initiated early after transplantation to prevent fibrosis progression; however, treatment is also indicated in people with established recurrence, including cirrhosis.
 People with FCH should be identified and treated immediately to prevent rapid progression to allograft failure.

 Since the introduction of DAA treatments, most Australian patients with established HCV recurrence after liver transplantation have been treated.
 Issues regarding HCV and liver transplantation have shifted significantly.
-Patients requiring transplantation for decompensated cirrhosis associated with HCV may have been successfully treated and come to transplantation without viraemia (see treatment of decompensated liver disease).
+Patients requiring transplantation for decompensated cirrhosis associated with HCV may have been successfully treated and come to transplantation without viraemia (see Section 8).
 Despite viral clearance, liver function may have failed to improve in these patients, usually associated with adverse baseline factors, including ascites or encephalopathy, serum albumin level below 35 g/L, ALT level below 60 U/L, and body mass index above 25 kg/m2, which are associated with an increased risk of not achieving a reduction in Child–Pugh score to class A, or significant comorbidities (eg, alcohol use, obesity, diabetes).
 In other patients, antiviral treatment may have failed in association with the development of RASs.
 Salvage therapy with a protease inhibitor is contraindicated in this setting and must therefore be deferred until after transplantation.
-Antiviral treatment of HCC patients on the waiting list is controversial, with some clinicians electing to treat before transplantation and others choosing to wait until after transplantation (Direct-acting antiviral therapy and risk of hepatocellular carcinoma in people with cirrhosis).
+Antiviral treatment of HCC patients on the waiting list is controversial, with some clinicians electing to treat before transplantation and others choosing to wait until after transplantation (Section 14).